alsyundawy/Spotify-Ad-free/README.md

 * [Official MacOS Link](https://download.scdn.co/Spotify.dmg)
 * [Official Linux Link](https://www.spotify.com/de/download/linux/)

-I provide untouched official mirrors as they come in case someone wants to manually up-/downgrade.
-Spotify itself in fact does keep backups of all their clients but they don't post the links public.
+I provide untouched official mirrors as they come, in case someone wants to manually up-/downgrade.
+Spotify itself in fact does keep backups of all their client releases but they don't post the links public.

 ### Bypassing ToS (_needs confirmation_)